bruceravel/BLA-XANES/doc/metis/mask.rst

 spots might be much larger than a single pixel, you are prompted for a radius.
 3 is the default and is often is quite big enough to fully cover a spot.
-In the example below, a radius of 10 was used along with a weak pixel value of 10 so that the effect of defining a point is clearly demonstrated.
+In the example below, a radius of 10 was used along with a weak pixel value of only 1 so that the effect of defining a point is clearly demonstrated.

 .. figure:: ../_images/nbf5_18960_plucked.png
    :target: ../_images/nbf5_18960_plucked.png